0xBahalaNa/osTicket-How-to-Create-Tickets-and-Resolve-Them/README.md

 <img src="https://i.imgur.com/9gNXYf4.png" height="80%" width="80%" alt="8."/>
 </p>

-Congratulations, the ticket was resolved.
+Congratulations, the ticket was resolved and you worked your first ticket!
 Continue to work around osTicket to build intituition and repetition for working tickets.
 In the IT world, ticketing systems vital in how the work is managed!